Bullying at work

 Appealing the investigation

-Your employer’s Anti-bullying policy should include an appeals process.
+Your employer’s anti-bullying policy should include an appeals process.
 It should set out the time period for making an appeal.
-The person hearing the appeal should have had no involvement in the investigation.
+The person hearing the appeal should have not been involved in the investigation.

 You should be supported during the formal complaints process.
 For example through the Contact Person or advisory support services, where possible.

-For more details on the formal and appeals processes, see the Code of Practice for Employers and Employees on the Prevention and Resolution of Bullying at Work (pdf).
+Find more details on the formal and appeals processes, in the Code of Practice for Employers and Employees on the Prevention and Resolution of Bullying at Work (pdf).

 Taking your complaint further

-If you feel that your complaint about bullying has not been dealt with properly by your employer, you may make a complaint under employment equality or health and safety legislation to the Workplace Relations Commission.
+If you feel that your complaint about bullying has not been dealt with properly by your employer, you may make a complaint to the WRC.

 You must use the online complaint form.
 All complaints must be made within 6 months.
 This time limit can be increased to 12 months if you can show there was a “reasonable cause” for the delay.